This page contains affiliate links. Please read our disclosure for more info.

 - Palm Springs – We only had a night here to switch rental cars, but I liked the palm tree lined streets, bright blue skies, and a starlit swim in our hotel pool.

 - Zion National Park – This was our favourite spot with its soaring red rock mountains but much more greenery than Death Valley.
-The absolute highlight was hiking The Narrows, which involved walking through a canyon in a river.
+The absolute highlight was hiking the Zion Narrows in winter, which involved walking through a canyon in a river.
 With the right gear we stayed surprising warm.

-- Bryce Canyon National Park – We did a day trip from Zion.
+- Bryce Canyon National Park – We did a Bryce Canyon day trip from Zion.
 It was the coldest place on our trip (-10ºC) but we loved hiking through the snow-covered hoodoos.

 - Page – This Arizona town didn’t feel very exciting after Zion, but it’s a good base for Horseshoe Bend and the many slot canyons (we visited Antelope Canyon X which was beautiful but busier than we expected).